Sustainable Tips for Alsace Christmas Market Road Trip

 Have a Designated Driver

-We passed through several markets during the day or even drove to a market at night.
+We passed through several markets during the day and drove to one market at night.
 There were three of us on our trip, and we always had a sober driver to get us home safely.
 It can be tempting to drink your share of Vin Chaud, but the roads can be pretty dangerous in winter.

 When to Plan Your Alsace Christmas Itinerary

 IMPORTANT: It is very tricky to visit all the markets I have listed here – in fact, near impossible with seven days or less.
 Pay attention to the dates!
 Some markets are only open on weekends, while others are only open a few days in December.
 You will likely need to choose if you want to visit the small villages surrounding Colmar, such as Kaysersberg, or if Pfaffstatt near Mulhouse looks more interesting to you, as you can’t be in two places at once.
-You might make it work if you have more than seven days to travel slowly through the region and optimize for dates.
+Don’t stress though, all these towns are decorated for Advent, and even if you miss the official market, you’ll have a great time exploring and passing through.

 This itinerary is meant to be a loose guide to help you see as many markets as possible and choose which ones you want to prioritize.
 You can also just go with the flow like we did and not stress about which markets are open.
 We enjoyed some of the towns’ festive decorations even if the vendors of the Christmas market were closed.